-The secret to how to changes someone’s mind is to look at their beliefs to a cherished room in their home.
-Instead of swinging away with a verbal sledgehammer, use simple tact to successfully get them remodeling on their own.
+Change someone’s mind the way you’d convince them to remodel a cherished room in their home.
+Instead of barging in and swinging away with a verbal sledgehammer, use tact to successfully get them remodeling on their own.
 It’s the Belief Remodeling strategy.

 Put Down the Sledgehammer

-Then imagine some smart-ass named Bruce saunters in through your front door, glances around the home you built with the help of your family and community, tells you “Your house is stupid,” whips out a sledgehammer, and starts whaling away.
+Imagine some smart-ass named Bruce saunters in through your front door, glances around the home you built with the help of your family and community, tells you “Your house is stupid,” whips out a sledgehammer, and starts whaling away.

 - Punch the prick in the face, kick him out, then repair and protect your house better than ever? or